clarkjohnm/water-collection-service/README.md

 * A puddle

 ## Epic
-Description: As a chemist, I want to retrieve water collections and measurements from a laboratory so I can run reports by various attributes (i.e. station id, measurement version, etc.) to see the compounds in the water.
+**Description**: As a chemist, I want to retrieve water collections and measurements from a laboratory so I can run reports by various attributes (i.e. station id, measurement version, etc.) to see the compounds in the water.

-Acceptance Criteria:
+**Acceptance Criteria**:
 1. A water collection resource represents the following:
     * Collection id (uuid; no dashes; Set by service) {read only}
     * Station id (uuid; no dashes; Could be personnel id or IoT id; Set by Reporter)